Any time I am at a restaurant and scallops are on the menu I MUST order them. Especially if they just so happen to be wrapped in bacon! 🙂

 While scallops may initially look like they are ready to rock and roll straight from the grocery store, there are 2 steps you MUST follow before cooking them.

-In order to get a crust from a pan-sear, you will need to pat them completely dry.
-Any excess moisture will make the scallops have a mushy exterior instead of a crusty sear.
+• Pat them dry for a perfect pan-seared crust: Any excess moisture will end up steaming the scallops and make them have a mushy exterior instead of a crusty sear.

+Cook the strips of bacon in a large skillet over medium heat for 10-12 minutes.
 The bacon slices should be almost cooked through but still pliable.
-If they are too crisp they will break while wrapping.
+If they are too crisp they will break while wrapping!

 Remove from the pan and place on a paper towel-lined plate to drain.